Esri/arcgis-maps-sdk-java-samples/local_server/local-server-feature-layer/README.md

 Local Server can be downloaded for Windows and Linux platforms from your [ArcGIS Developers dashboard](https://developers.arcgis.com/java/local-server/install-local-server/).
 Local Server is not supported on macOS.

-Note: You may wish to reference earlier releases of Local Server.
-For example, the ArcGIS Runtime API for Java v100.10.0 is configured for Local Server v100.10.0.
-If you wish to access Local Server 100.9.0, you will have to locate the Local Server install directory and rename it from `LocalServer100.9` to `LocalServer100.10`, and also update the environment variable from `RUNTIME_LOCAL_SERVER_100_9` to `RUNTIME_LOCAL_SERVER_100_10`.
+Specific versions of ArcGIS Runtime Local Server are compatible with the version of ArcGIS Pro you use to create geoprocessing and map packages.
+For example, the ArcGIS Runtime API for Java v100.10.0 is configured for Local Server v100.10.0 which provides compatibility for packages created with ArcGIS Pro 2.7.x.
+For more information see https://developers.arcgis.com/java/reference/system-requirements/#local-server-version-compatibility-with-arcgis-desktop-and-arcgis-pro.

+To configure the ArcGIS Runtime API for Java v100.10.0 to work with Local Server 100.9.0:
+- Development machine:
+    - Locate the Local Server installation directory and rename the folder from `LocalServer100.9` to `LocalServer100.10`.
+    - Update the environment variable from `RUNTIME_LOCAL_SERVER_100_9` to `RUNTIME_LOCAL_SERVER_100_10`.
+- Deployment machine(s): Rename the deployment folder included with your application (or referenced by the LocalServerEnvironment.InstallPath property) from `LocalServer100.9` to `LocalServer100.10`.

 ## Tags